 1 November 2017

 10:00 – 16:00

-This year the Academy of Computer Science and Software Engineering from the University of Johannesburg will be hosting its milestone 30th annual Projects Day!
+This year the Academy of Computer Science and Software Engineering from the University of Johannesburg will be hosting its 31st annual Projects Day!

 These projects are developed using the principles of software engineering, the latest software tools and in collaboration with industry project sponsors.
 In addition to the final year projects, Projects Day will also host a selection of Honours, Masters and PhD research students’ projects.

 The event features a day of exhibition where students showcase the business and research projects they completed throughout the year.
 Projects are seen not only by industry partners, but evaluated by a wide variety of judges from industry and academia.
 The exhibition and judging is followed by an evening prize giving event, the Academy Awards, where we present awards to the Top Achievers from the year, as well the winning projects and research from the day.